- How do I go about having SmartSurfACE Laser Procedure (SLP)?

-- Yes, Dr. Lin and Dr. Holland work very closely with your eye doctor in your care and management.
+- Yes, Dr. Lin, Dr. Holland and Dr Moloney work very closely with your eye doctor in your care and management.
 These important scheduled visits with your eye doctor are usually 7 days (bandage contact lens removal), 1 month, 2 months, 3 months, 6 months, and 1 year after surgery.

 - How much will my eye doctor charge for these visits?

 - This is strictly between you and your eye doctor.
 Please establish this follow up fee with your doctor prior to your procedure.